throche/project_online-library-search-engine/README.md

 2) search for `energy nuclear`

-3) see
+3) search for `happiness children`

 # Program architecture

+## client side

+There is no data on the client side.
+When performing a search request, the client will receive small json files containing : book_id, title, author, release date, score.

+The score is used to rank the results on screen.

+The book_id is used to generate a link to the proper book section in the Guntenberg Project.

+## server side (online)

+When the server is booted, it will load three files in Python dictionnarys then it won't read any other files.
+The loaded files are :

++ `books_meta_data.csv` which contains meta-data for all books
++ `index_global_unique_word_to_id.csv` which contains all unique words and book_ids which have them
++ `books_distance.csv` which contains suggestions for every books

-# Offline work : scripts
+# Offline work & scripts

-Scripts are used to eased the workcharge on the server when it's online.
+Scripts are used to ease the work load on the server when it's online.

 ## download and unzip books